Self-host Expense Tracker and set up the monthly workflow.

 • Also link the checking, cash, or other funding account that will make the payment.

-• This lets the app treat the card itself separately from the account that actually sends the money.
+• This lets the app treat the card itself separately from the account that actually sends the money, and gives card account pages the data they need for payoff progress.

 Move into the month

-Once accounts and recurring linkage are ready, the next page to read is Monthly Workflow.
+Once accounts and recurring transactions are ready, the next page to read is Monthly Workflow.
 That page covers month creation, Plan and Edit, imports, recurring actions, and review.